 While he played exceptionally and even put the Dolphins in a position to win.
 His team let him down and they fall to 1-6 for the season.

-“He put us in a position to win the game, which at the end of the day is all you can ask for from the quarterback,” Dolphins coach Brian Flores said.
+“He positioned us to win the game, and that’s all you can ask from the quarterback,” commented Dolphins coach Brian Flores.